 Importance is placed on having the right supplier framework to operate responsibly.
-Lloyds Banking Group's Sourcing & Supply Chain Management Policy applies to all its businesses, divisions and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for the application of that policy in a way that is appropriate for the Company.
-As a result, the most significant supplier contracts must be approved by the Board, including those which are key in progressing strategic priorities.
-Recognising the role of suppliers in the Company's day-to-day operations and its future ambitions, the Board undertakes regular reviews of its key suppliers and takes into consideration supplier feedback where applicable on the Company's processes for potential improvement.
+Lloyds Banking Group's Sourcing & Supply Chain Management Policy applies to all its business units, divisions and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for the application of that policy in a way that is appropriate for the Company.
+This ensures the most significant supplier contracts receive approval of the Board, including those which are key in progressing strategic priorities.
+The framework also ensures appropriate management oversight of supplier spending not considered by the Board, allowing challenge to be made where appropriate, and minimising risks and unnecessary cost.